ByteHeathen/libsip/Readme.md

 # This example expects a server with the credentials in examples/udp_register.rs
 # to be running without it will fail.
 cargo run --example udp_register
+# This example expects a server with the credentials in examples/console.rs
+# to be running without it will fail.
+It prints all requests received to the terminal
+cargo run --example console --features async
 ```

 #### dependencies